xoxolrjj/xoxolrjj/README.md

 -->

 ## About me
-I'm a student at ISAT-U currently studying Information Technology, in my second year of college.
+I'm a student at ISAT-U, currently studying Information Technology, in my second year of college.
 I started learning programming languages in my first year, and I'm currently studying languages such as PHP, R programming, Java, and Dart.
-I'm looking forward to learn more!
-I've been a hardworking Flutter Mobile Developer with a genuine interest in mobile application development.
+I'm looking forward to learning more!
+Join me on my journey to become a mobile developer, with a genuine interest in mobile application development.
 I'm always looking for new ways to widen my knowledge and skills.

 ## What do i do for FUN?
 - I love to play online games!! esp FPS games.